 Other claims can include personal household and occupational rehabilitation expenses, such as home help, gardening, and car and home modifications.

 Note that the provisions listed in “Claims in the event of death”, is not complete and a careful reading of the provisions is recommended.

 The worker is allowed to consult doctors of their choice, whether for treatment or for giving evidence to the court.
-The worker must, however, submit to examination by doctors nominated by the employer, insurance company or WorkSafe without any expense to the worker (s 27).
+However, the worker must submit to examination by doctors nominated by the employer, insurance company or WorkSafe at “reasonable intervals” without any expense to the worker (s 27).

 The WIRC Act states that the expenses must be “reasonable”; that is, they must be reasonable as to the amount of expense, and to the necessity and frequency of treatment.

 The liability for payment continues while the injured worker suffers from the effects of the injury, whether there is a return to work or not.